 A borrower has up to 120 days after the disbursement date to return Direct Loan funds without being responsible for paying fees and any accrued interest on the amount canceled.

 Payment of a PLUS Loan may be deferred if the student and/or the parent borrower is enrolled in school on at least a half-time basis.
 Payment may also be deferred if the borrower is unemployed or in a situation of demonstrable economic hardship, or during some periods of active duty military service.
 During a deferment, interest continues to accrue on the loan and may be capitalized (added to the principal of the loan).

 In situations not covered by deferment, a borrower may ask for a forbearance.
 By granting forbearance, the lender permits a temporary cessation of payments, allows an extension of time for making payments, or temporarily accepts smaller payments than were previously scheduled.

 Full details about deferment and forbearance can be found on the Department of Education’s Federal Student Aid website.

 Interest and Repayment

 A PLUS Loan borrower enters repayment at the time the loan is fully disbursed.
 The lender must notify the borrower of the terms and conditions for repayment of the loan before repayment is scheduled to begin.
 The minimum monthly payment is $50.00.
-A borrower is allowed at least 5 years (unless the minimum required payment will retire the debt in less time), and no more than 10 years, to repay a PLUS loan.
+A borrower is allowed at least 5 years (unless the minimum required payment will retire the debt in less time), to repay a PLUS loan.
 A borrower may prepay his or her loan in full or in part at any time, without penalty and without liability for unearned interest.